cravxx/aimgames/README.md

 # Scripts for AIM Games

-View wiki for more information
+View [the wiki](https://github.com/HulaSamsquanch/aimgames/wiki/) for more information.